-The Company has initially applied AASB 1058 and AASB 15 from 1 July 2018.
-Revenue from monetary donations and gifts are recognized in the statement of comprehensive income as revenue when the Company gains control of the donation under AASB 1058.
+Revenue from sponsorship, gift remittances and other donations are recognized in the statement of comprehensive income as revenue when the Group gains control of the donation under AASB 1058.

 Grants from Government, multilateral and non-government organisations are recognized as revenue when (or as) they are expended on programs and the performance obligations are satisfied under AASB 15.